-As stated in section 1.4.1, there are four major networks of crude pipelines in North America that carry crude products from the source (wells and mines) to the destination (refineries and offshore drop off terminals for tanker shipment) with an average capacity of 3.5 mbl/d (CAPP, 2012; CNEB, 2009).
+As stated in section 1.4.1, four major networks of crude pipelines in North America carry crude products from the source (wells and mines) to the destination (refineries and offshore terminals for tanker shipment) with an average capacity of 3.5 mbl/d (CAPP, 2012; CNEB, 2009).

-It is worth mentioning that Canadian heavy-crude prices have declined relative to their U.S. and international benchmarks due to lack viable transportation mechanism to transfer the increased production capacity to market (Olson & van Loon, 2013).
-According to Bloomberg News, Western Canada Select, a blend refined from oil-sands bitumen, had fallen over 20 percent during the past six months amid uncertainty over approvals for Keystone XL, Enbridge's Northern Gateway and Kinder Morgan Energy Partners LP (KMP)'s TransMountain pipelines (Olson & van Loon, 2013).
+Canadian heavy-crude prices have declined relative to comparable U.S. and international benchmarks due to the shortage of transport capacity to move the increased production to market (Olson & van Loon, 2013).
+According to Bloomberg News, the price of Western Canada Select, a blend refined from oil sands bitumen, had fallen over 20 percent over a six-month period in 2012-2013 amid uncertainty over approvals for

+Keystone XL, Enbridge's Northern Gateway and Kinder Morgan Energy Partners LP (KMP)'s TransMountain pipelines (Olson & van Loon, 2013).